swcarpentry/shell-novice/DESIGN.md

 One final note: we try not to put HTML inside Markdown because it's ugly to read and write, and error-prone to process.
-Instead, we put things that ought to be in `<div>` blocks, like the learning objectives and challenge exercises, in blocks indented with `>`, and do a bit of post-processing to attach the right CSS classes to these blocks.
+Instead, we put things that ought to be in `<div>` blocks, like the learning objectives and challenge exercises, in blockquotes indented with `>`, and do a bit of post-processing to attach the right CSS classes to these blocks.